-Artistic Director: Dominic Hill
+Artistic Director Dominic Hill

-Since joining the Citizens in 2011, he has directed Fever Dream: Southside, A Christmas Carol, Hamlet,The Libertine, Miss Julie, Crime and Punishment (winner of Best Director and Best Production, 2014 CATS Awards), King Lear and Betrayal (winner of Best Director, 2012 CATS Award).
+Since joining the Citizens in 2011, he has directed The Comedy of Errors, Krapp’s Last Tape/Go On, Cyrano de Bergerac, A Christmas Carol, Oresteia: This Restless House (winner of Best Director, 2016 CATS Awards), Hamlet, Crime and Punishment (winner of Best Director and Best Production, 2014 CATS Awards), King Lear and Betrayal (winner of Best Director, 2012 CATS Awards).

 In 2013, Dominic became the most recognised Director in the history of Scotland’s leading theatre awards: the Critics’ Awards for Theatre in Scotland, holding 14 nominations and six wins since the awards were established in 2004.

-Before joining he was Artistic Director of the Traverse Theatre in Edinburgh.
+Before joining, he was Artistic Director of the Traverse Theatre in Edinburgh.
 He previously worked at Dundee Rep where he was first Associate Director and then, from 2003, Joint Artistic Director.
 Whilst at Dundee Rep Dominic directed Peer Gynt, in co-production with the National Theatre of Scotland, which won four CATS Awards and toured to the Barbican in London.

 Other credits include Falstaff and Macbeth (Scottish Opera), The City Madam (Royal Shakespeare Company) and A Midsummer Night’s Dream (Regent’s Park Open Air Theatre and Scottish Opera).
 He has directed in theatres in London and throughout the UK.